djhmateer/djhmateer.github.io/_posts/2020-10-21-x1cookie authentication in asp.net core 3.1.md

 ```

-Currently I only need one Role which makes it simpler!
+Currently I only need one Role per User.

 ## Part 3 - Testing

+I've got [a blog post in this series on ASP.NET Core Web Testing](/2020/10/21/x2integration-testing-of-asp.net-core-3.1) which goes into more detail on the testing here.

 To aid in simplicity I've intentionally left